 You will need to register for an account with the Planning Portal in order to submit your application.

 To understand how to use the NSW Planning Portal refer to the NSW Planning Portal's Quick Reference Guides.

 For technical issues with using the NSW Planning Portal contact Service NSW’s Support Service.

 If you are subdividing land you may need to obtain a subdivision certificate.

-You may also need Section 68 approvals for things such as connecting to Council's water supply or sewer system.
-The types of activities that require separate Council approval are listed under Section 68 of the Local Government Act.
+You may also need approvals for things such as connecting to the City's water supply or sewer system.
+The types of activities that require separate City approval are listed under section 68 of the local government act 1993.